The CEOs who outperform their peers aren't just sharper strategists. They're moving their bodies at 5 AM while their competition sleeps.

 The Competitive Advantage Nobody Talks About

-The same principle applies in business.
-The executive who can make high-quality decisions at 7 PM on a Thursday — after 11 hours of meetings and 200 emails — is operating with a different engine than someone who hasn't moved their body in three days.
+Same thing in business.
+The executive who can make good decisions at 7 PM on a Thursday, after 11 hours of meetings and 200 emails, is running a different engine than someone who hasn't moved in three days.
 Fitness is a cognitive asset.
 Full stop.

-In the executive search world, I've noticed that the most resilient leaders — the ones who survive market crashes, company pivots, and personal crises — almost always have a physical practice that pre-dates their career success.
+In the search world, the most resilient leaders I know, the ones who survive market crashes, company pivots, and personal crises, almost always had a physical practice before they had career success.
 The discipline came first.
 The rest followed.

 The Logistics Are Simpler Than You Think

-Here's what I hear from executives who aren't doing this: "I don't have time."
-And I understand it — when you're running a business, managing a team, and trying to be present for your family, another commitment feels impossible.
+I know what executives who aren't doing this will say: "I don't have time."
+I get it.
+When you're running a business, managing a team, and trying to be present for your family, another commitment feels impossible.

 But 5 AM exists outside the calendar.
 Before the Slack notifications.
-Before the school drop-off.
+Before school drop-off.
 Before the first fire of the day.
-The hour from 5 to 6 is the only hour of the day that is genuinely yours, every day, without negotiation.
+The hour from 5 to 6 is the only hour that's truly yours, every day, no negotiation.

 Start with 30 minutes.
-A run, a bike ride, a strength session — it doesn't matter.
-What matters is that you do it before the day starts managing you.
+Run, ride, lift.
+Doesn't matter.
+What matters is you do it before the day starts managing you.

 What I Do Now

-On weekdays I'm up at 5, on the bike or in the mountains by 5:30.
-On weekends it's longer — a 3-hour ride, a ski tour, a trail run.
+Weekdays I'm up at 5, on the bike or in the mountains by 5:30.
+Weekends go longer.
+A 3-hour ride, a ski tour, a trail run.
 My best thinking happens on those rides.
 My clearest decisions get made before 8 AM.
-My best calls — the ones where I'm actually listening, actually present, actually useful — happen after I've moved.
+My best calls, the ones where I'm actually listening and actually useful, happen after I've moved.

 The 5 AM advantage isn't about suffering.
 It's about sequencing.
-Put the most important thing first — your body, your mind, your energy — and everything that follows is built on a better foundation.
+Put the most important thing first, your body, your mind, your energy, and everything after it sits on a better foundation.

 Your competitors are sleeping in.
 That's your window.